Satellite-im/Website/README.md

 ### `pages`

 This directory contains your application views and routes.
-Nuxt will read all the `*.vue` files inside this directory and setup Vue Router automatically.
+Nuxt will read all the `*.vue` files inside this directory and set up Vue Router automatically.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/get-started/routing).